How Weather Detectives Scrutinize Would-Be World Records

 Understanding what is truly a world record isn't just about establishing bragging rights.
 "If we are going to prepare for the worst case scenarios, we need to know: What is the worst case scenario?"
 Cerveny points out.

-"With regards to how hot it can be, or how strong the winds can be, or how cold given location can be, those values are absolutely critical to both engineering and medical concerns," he says.
+"With regards to how hot it can be, or how strong the winds can be, or how cold a given location can be, those values are absolutely critical to both engineering and medical concerns," he says.

-What's more, having a firm grasp of the current weather will better let scientists monitor changes over time as the planet warms.
+What's more, having a firm grasp of the current weather will better allow scientists to monitor changes over time as the planet warms.

 Still, these kinds of records can only reveal so much.
 It's clear that some places on Earth get even more extreme weather than the current records would suggest, but no one is around to document it or there's no reliable weather station located there.